 - Consuming vitamin D-fortified foods and beverages, such as dairy products, orange juice, and cereal

 - Taking nutritional supplements that contain vitamin D

 Personalized Nutrition Counseling

 Getting an optimal amount of vitamin D from your diet can be tricky, since the levels of absorption, efficiency, and utilization of nutrients can vary significantly from person to person.
-At Optimum Direct Care, a direct primary care practice located in the Orlando, FL, area, Dr. Toni “Muzzi” Muzzonigro provides her patients with personalized nutrition evaluations and counseling.
-Dr. Muzzi is a board-certified family practice physician who takes a special interest in nutrition.
-Prior to earning her medical degree from Nova Southeastern University College of Osteopathic Medicine, she earned a degree in nutrition from the University of Florida.
+At Optimum Direct Care, a direct primary care practice located in the Orlando, FL, area, our doctors provide patients with personalized nutrition evaluations and counseling.
+Our doctors are board-certified family practice physicians.

-If you’d like to learn more about Dr. Muzzi or our practice, contact us today.
+If you’d like to learn more about our practice, contact us today.